Hit-Girl: Skills and abilities

 Mindy is an expert martial artist and proficient with a wide variety of melee weapons.
-She has proven herself capable of defeating large groups of armed thugs wielding only a pair of swords or a double-bladed pole-arm.
-She is also an excellent markswoman and proficient with practically all firearms from pistols to automatic rifles.
-Mindy has proven herself adept at stealth and evasion being able to infiltrate a maximum security prison with ease.
-She is also an expert driver with her vehicle of choice being a custom high-powered motorcycle.
+She is capable of defeating large groups of armed thugs wielding a pair of swords or a double-bladed pole-arm.
+She is an excellent markswoman and proficient with practically all firearms from pistols to automatic rifles.
+Mindy is adept at stealth and evasion being able to infiltrate a maximum security prison with ease.
+She is an expert driver, with her vehicle of choice being a custom high-powered motorcycle.
 The nature of Big Daddy's training has made Hit-Girl a particularly brutal and remorseless character who does not flinch at torture or dispatching her opponents in the most gruesome and painful ways possible.
-In fact she can be so intimidating that when she was briefly imprisoned she was soon the undisputed ruler of the adult penitentiary where she was held despite being a twelve-year-old girl.
+She can be so intimidating that when she was briefly imprisoned she was soon the undisputed ruler of the adult penitentiary where she was held despite being a twelve-year-old girl.
 Mindy's one weakness, as pointed out by Mother Russia, is that her strength is limited by her youth which can cause an over-reliance on her weapons skills to compensate.
-Indeed, Mother Russia seemed to be more than a match for Hit-Girl at hand-to-hand combat with the young vigilante winning their fight mostly through the intervention of chance.
+Mother Russia seemed to be more than a match for Hit-Girl at hand-to-hand combat with the young vigilante winning their fight mostly through the intervention of chance.

 Personality

-As a vigilante who regularly kills her opponent in violent fashion, Mindy displays not only the skill to carry out dangerous acts with high-level precision, but the emotional detachment and desensitized temperament necessary to do so.
+As a vigilante who regularly kills her opponents in violent fashion, Mindy displays the skill to carry out dangerous acts with high-level precision, and the emotional detachment and desensitized temperament necessary to do so.
 For example, when, in the comic book version, Kick-Ass tells her that her father was just murdered, she responds by saying, "Finish the job, mourn later."
-She also exhibits other habits and demeanors more typically seen in adults who are hardened killers.
+She exhibits other habits and demeanors more typically seen in adults who are hardened killers.
 She curses regularly and makes crude jokes, often adopting a sarcastic demeanor towards her crime-fighting partner/apprentice Kick-Ass, who describes her as resembling a mix between John Rambo and Polly Pocket.
-Despite the violent nature of her crime-fighting, and her ability to carry out such activities without apparent difficulty or remorse, Mindy also has an interest in things typical of young people, such as Hello Kitty, comic books, Clint Eastwood and John Woo movies.
+Despite the violent nature of her crime-fighting, and her ability to carry out such activities without apparent difficulty or remorse, Mindy has an interest in things typical of young people, such as Hello Kitty, comic books, Clint Eastwood and John Woo movies.
 However, when the villain Johnny G is finally dead at the end of The Dave Lizewski Years Book One, she turns to Kick-Ass and asks him for a hug, covered in tears and blood, as she mourns her father.